simonmichael/hledger/hledger/hledger.m4.md

 - `modified:` - this transaction was modified
 - `_modified:` - a hidden tag not appearing in the comment; this transaction was modified "just now".

+#### Auto postings on forecast transactions only

+Tip: you can can make auto postings that will apply to forecast transactions but not recorded transactions, by adding `tag:_generated-transaction` to their QUERY.
+This can be useful when generating new journal entries to be saved in the journal.

 ## Other syntax

 hledger journal format supports quite a few other features,